LongShot0707/News-Podcast-Generator/README.md

 # News Podcast Generator

-A local web app that automatically generates news podcasts — select topics, review sources, generate an AI-written script, and convert it to speech — all from a single browser interface.
+A local web app that automatically generates news podcasts, select topics, review sources, generate an AI-written script, and convert it to speech all from a single browser interface.
 Runs entirely on free tools, no cloud subscription required.

 ## Features